partigabor/dei-index/README.md

 >This code was tested on a local machine, on Windows, using VSCode and Python 3.9.13 via Anaconda.

-Gabor Parti, 2022 October

-If you have any questions, contact me at gabor.parti@connect.polyu.hk

 <!-- ## Examples

 All three examples below show a segment of observations from a 200 million-word corpus of company reports, using TF-IDF (term frequency–inverse document frequency) scores: